Words by Simon Difford

-Consisting of a spirit or spirits (mostly rum), citrus, sugar, water and spice, punch is the earliest cocktail – the drink all other cocktails emanate from.
-Enjoyed by Charles Dickens, America’s founding fathers, pirates and Royal Navy sailors, punches are now being rediscovered and embraced by modern day discerning drinkers as the most communal of cocktails.
+Consisting of a spirit or spirits (mostly rum), citrus, sugar, water and spice, punch was enjoyed by Charles Dickens, America’s founding fathers, pirates and Royal Navy sailors alike.
+Punches fell out of favour in the 1800s but are now being rediscovered and embraced by modern day discerning drinkers as the most communal of cocktails.

 Banks Rum, one of the spirit brands that has most embraced and helped drive the revival of punch, invited four of what must be the world's foremost punch experts to discuss what makes a well-made punch such a delicious drink.
 Fittingly we gathered around a bowl of punch in The Lamb & Flag Covent Garden, one of London's oldest taverns and a place where punch would have been served in its heyday, the late 1700s to mid-1800s.

 Jillian Vose - Bar Manager at The Dead Rabbit, New York City, a bar where guests are famously served a delicious welcome cup of punch.